Incentivized Network Dynamics in Digital Job Recruitment: Methods

-In the IHC model, information (e.g., a job posting) propagates through a social network, denoted as $G = (V, E)$, where $V$ represents the set of agents, and $E \subset V \times V$ the potential recommendation relationships between them.
-Agents can take any of the following states $X = \{P, R^-, R^+, A, H\}$, including passive ($P$), previously recommended ($R^-$), recently recommended ($R^+$), cascade halting applicants ($A$), or cascade halters ($H$).
-Let $\mathcal{N}^{out}(u)$ and $\mathcal{N}^{in}(u)$ represent, respectively, the out- and in-neighbors of $u \in V$ and $D_x(t)$ the set of agents in state $x$ at time $t$.
-The model evolves in discrete time steps, following these actions.
+The IHC model describes how information (e.g., a job posting) spreads through a social network $G = (V, E)$, where $V$ is the set of agents and $E \subset V \times V$ the potential recommendation links between them.
+Each agent can be in of five states $X = \{P, R^+, R^-, A, H\}$: passive ($P$), not yet involved in the process; active recommender ($R^+$), currently passing information to its neighbors; previous recommender ($R^-$), no longer recommending nor succeptible to new recommendations; applicant ($A$); attempting to halt the cascade by applying; or halter ($H$), successfully stopping the process by completing the task.
+For any agent $u \in V$, let $\mathcal{N}^{out}(u)$ denote its out-neighbors, and let $D_x(t)$ be the set of agents in state $x$ at time $t$.
+The dynamics unfold in discrete time steps as follows.